EthanThatOneKid/neo-cli/docs/API.2020.0.0.md

 There are some global variables accessible right out of the box.
 `DATE` provides a very readable date of type `text`.
 `CWD` provides the current working directory of type `url` from which the Neo script was ran.
-`NEO_...`: Any variables defined in the `.env` file that are prefixed with "NEO_" will be included as a global variable.
+`NEO_...`: Any variables defined in the `.env` file that are prefaced with "NEO_" will be included as a global variable.

 ## Native Types ⛄
 There are multiple types natively accessible in the Neo language.